The Only Keto Bread Recipe You'll Ever Need 🤯

 I share new videos and recipes every week.
 Subscribe so you're notified by YouTube when the recipes post.

-Finally, the recipe card… You can print this by clicking on the little print icon on the card.
+Finally, the low carb bread recipe card.
+You can print this by clicking on the little print icon on the card below.
 You can also adjust serving sizes if you want to make a smaller or larger batch.

-Keto Bread "The Only Keto Bread Recipe You'll Ever Need"
+Keto Bread "The Only Low Carb Bread Recipe You'll Ever Need"

 - In a microwave safe bowl, microwave mozzarella and cream cheese until melted, stirring to combine.

-- Pour batter into a standard sized loaf pan and spread it out until the top is even.
+- Grease your loaf pan with coconut oil or butter.
+Then, pour batter into a standard sized loaf pan and spread it out until the top is even.

 - Bake for 20 minutes then reduce oven temperature to 325 degrees and bake for another 30 minutes.
 Top will be deeply golden and browned when done.

-- Remove from oven and allow to cool for at least 60 minutes.
+- Remove from oven and allow to cool in the pan for at least 60 minutes.
+This allows time for the cheese in the bread to cool and set.
 Then, turn out the loaf onto a cutting board to slice and enjoy!

-We've rounded up a few more recipes we think you'll enjoy here on the website.
+We've rounded up a few more low carb bread recipes we think you'll enjoy here on the website.
 You can also use the search functionality at the top of the website or click the "Keto Recipes" link you see on the banner to go to different categories to explore.